 Jacob Rees-Mogg is a charlatan, a professional liar and a financial gangster.
 His fanbase is full of racist thugs.
 Sadly, it is not surprising that one such thug attacked a woman on behalf of Rees-Mogg and it is not surprising that fellow Tories and RW media have ignored the assault.

-Kardashian family versus Windsor family: Which is the worst?
+Kardashian family versus Windsor family: Which is worse?

 The members of the Kardashian/Jenner family in the US have no validity to their fame.
 One of them was introduced to the world of undeserved fame by heiress Paris Hilton and the rest tagged on.
 Every member of the family is talentless, witless, dull and has no contribution to make to the betterment of society.
 The intent of their self-publicity is to give their fans false dreams and false illusions and in return these fans make the Kardashians into millionaires.